core-wg/cocoa/draft-ietf-core-cocoa.md

 backoff that always multiplies the RTO by a factor of 2 when the RTO timer expires.

-The third one is the variable
-backoff factor mechanism.

 The initial value for each of the two RTO estimators is 2 s.

 For the weak estimator, the factor K (the RTT variance multiplier) is